 - composition club

-Other clubs and societies that we currently have running include World Wednesdays, the Oware Society and the Science club.
+Clubs and societies that we currently have running include World Wednesdays, the Oware Society and the Science club.

 At Trinity Academy we really do take advantage of being in London by arranging trips to complement the curriculum.
 Last year we took the whole of Year 10 to the Old Vic Theatre to watch A Christmas Carol and the whole of Year 11 went to a workshop and theatre production of “Hitler on Trial”.
 GCSE Art pupils went to the Tate Britain, PE pupils went to watch the World Para Swimming Championships at the Olympic Park and there was a Science trip to the London Aquarium.
 Outside London, we had our Geography field trip in Kent and the History department run trip to the battlefields in Belgium.
 The Duke of Edinburgh Bronze expeditions went to Surrey and Kent, and the silver award expeditions are being planned for 2021-22